MrRaposinha/HakitaSupremacy/README.md

 ## 🌟 Features

 - **Hakita Plushie Spawner**: Automatically spawns a plushie of Hakita at the start of every level.
-- **Persistent Plushie**: The plushie respawns upon player death or if it falls out of the map, ensuring you never lose your challenge companion.
 - **Smart Respawn System** *(New in v1.1.0)*: Plushies that fall into the void or disappear from the map are automatically teleported back to the player.
 - **Organized Spawn** *(New in v1.1.0)*: Plushies now spawn neatly stacked above the player’s head at the start of each level, preventing chaotic scatter.
 - **Notification System** *(New in v1.1.0)*: A message now appears when plushies are respawned, indicating the exact number retrieved.